nadiaenh/wics-workshop-2025/README.md

 ### 📍 API Endpoints

-All endpoints require Supabase authentication and return appropriate HTTP status codes (401, 404, 500) on errors.
+All endpoints require Supabase server-side authentication and return appropriate [HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) on errors.

-- `POST /api/chat`
+- `POST /api/chat` makes a request to Anthropic's API to generate a response in a "streamed" format.

-  - Streams AI responses using Claude-3-Sonnet
-  - Body: `{ messages: Message[] }`

-- `GET /api/conversations`

-  - Lists user's conversations with nested messages
-  - Sorted by newest first

-- `POST /api/conversations`
+- `GET /api/conversations` lists all conversations that exist in the database for the current user, sorted by newest first.

-  - Creates new conversation
+- `POST /api/conversations` creates a new conversation in the database for the current user.
-  - Optional body: `{ messages: Message[] }`

-- `DELETE /api/conversations/[id]`
+- `DELETE /api/conversations/[id]` deletes a specific conversation from the database.

-  - Deletes conversation and its messages
-  - Returns `{ success: true }`

-- `GET /api/conversations/[id]/messages`
+- `GET /api/conversations/[id]/messages` gets all messages from the database for a specific conversation.

-  - Lists messages in conversation
-  - Sorted chronologically

-- `POST /api/conversations/[id]/messages`
+- `POST /api/conversations/[id]/messages` creates a new message in the database for a specific conversation.
-  - Adds message to conversation
-  - Body: `{ role: string, content: string }`

-### ➕ Adding New Routes
+### ➕ Adding New Functionality

-To add new functionality:

-1. Create route handler in `app/api/`:

-   - Create a `route.ts` file for HTTP methods
-   - Follow the existing patterns for server-side authentication and error handling

-2. Add pages and UI components in `components/`:

-   - Create new page `page.tsx` or component `my-component.tsx`
-   - Follow existing patterns for client-side auth hooks and data fetching if needed
+Some ways you can add new functionality to this app:

+1. **New page:** Check out http://localhost:3000/about for an example of how to add a new page to this app.
+2. **New API endpoint:** Create a new API endpoint by following the same patterns as the existing `route.ts` files in `app/api/`.
+For example, if you create a new GET endpoint in `app/api/greeting/morning/route.ts`, you can access it with `fetch('/api/greeting/morning')`.
+3. **Small UI elements** like buttons, checkboxes, etc. are added using the **shadcn** library.
+All you have to do is run `pnpm dlx shadcn@latest add <component-name>`, a list of all existing **shadcn** components can be found [here](https://ui.shadcn.com/docs/components/accordion).
+4. **Large, custom UI components** like entire forms or pages are added in `components/` and then imported in a `page.tsx` or other component file.
+For example, look at `app/components/chat-sidebar.tsx`.

 ## ✈️ Deploying to Vercel